 Your international Passport is due for a renewal 6 months before the date of expiry

 If you are married, include your Marriage Certificate or an Affidavit to prove this.
-If you are travelling with your spouse, this certificate proves you are a couple, if you aren’t traveling with your spouse and the trip is unofficial, your marriage certificate proves you have a reason to come back home.
+If you are travelling with your spouse, this certificate proves you are a couple, if you aren’t travelling with your spouse and the trip is unofficial, your marriage certificate proves you have a reason to come back home.

 If you are divorced and answering a different name from that in your passport, I recommend you get an Affidavit to prove that you are the same person with the two names.